-Oklahoma City's first bicycle and pedestrian master plan connects people with schools, parks, shopping areas, bus stops, sports facilities, entertainment districts, work and other neighborhoods.
-New sidewalks and bike lanes give young & old the chance to walk or cycle somewhere in a safe and inviting way.
-In a car-oriented city, this plan will change people's life.
+Oklahoma City's first bicycle and pedestrian master plan connects people with schools, parks, shopping areas, bus stops, sports facilities, entertainment districts, work and friends that live in other neighborhoods.
+The plan explains which projects are needed for urban and suburban neighborhoods to make it possible for people of all ages to leave their car at home and walk or bike somewhere.
+Especially in a car-oriented city like OKC, the plan will change people's life.

 Strategy, design, policy